The medicines you take to treat advanced prostate cancer are strong. They can cause side effects, but there are lots of ways to manage them.

 - Radiation to the prostate.
 This is less common with newer, focused techniques.

-To ease the symptoms, drink 8 to 12 cups of clear liquids every day, such as water, apple juice, or sports drinks.
+To ease the symptoms, drink 8 to 12 cups of clear liquids every day, such as:

 Also, change your diet.
 Eat five to six small meals a day rather than three large ones.
 And try foods that are easy on the stomach, such as: